 - Patents are an enforceable right to a monopoly and, primarily, function to deter third parties from infringing those monopoly rights.
 Thus, alerting third parties, who may be interested in making, selling or importing the same or similar product, to the existence of the patent may be sufficient to deter them from activities that may infringe your rights.

-- Should you need to enforce your patent against a third party infringer, marking your product with details of a granted patent will maximise the prospects of being awarded financial remedies from the infringer.
+- Should you need to enforce your patent against a third party infringer, marking your product with details of a granted patent helps to increase the prospects of being awarded financial remedies from the infringer.

 What financial remedies are available?